 Meal planning made simple: meal planning tips

 …and organize them by the type of main entree (pork, chicken, etc.) so you can rotate your meals for variety.
 Use this master list as the base for your weekly menu plans, then make space in your weekly menu to try some new recipes.
 Once you find new recipes you love, add those to your meal planning master list to keep from getting bored!

-- Plan meals to fit your schedule and use your slow cooker.
 This one is a huge stress reliever!
 Look at the week ahead and plan your meals accordingly: if you have evening sports, plan slow cooker dinners those nights or plan super easy meals (like this 30-minute recipe).

 This helps to take some guesswork out of how to pack balanced meals.
 Just meal plan ahead of time (using a meal planner) and the Balance Meal Kit makes meal prep easier!

 That way I always have fresh food for lunches the following day.
 Then some people set aside a whole day to cook for the entire month ahead and freeze meals to easily cook or reheat for later.
 Whichever method you choose, find a method that works best for you and your time schedule!